 Things to Get Rid of in Your Bedroom

 Knowing what to get rid of in a bedroom can be a little tricky, especially when it all looks like one big mess from where you stand right now.
 Instead of us talking about how to declutter let’s instead talk about what doesn’t belong so you can more easily move it out.
-In the end, you will be able to more easily get rid of the extra clutter and stuff in your bedroom to create more space and peace.

 How can I make my bedroom easier to sleep in?

-The answer to that question can all be summed up in one word.
-Declutter.
 Falling asleep in chaos is nobody’s idea of relaxing.
 Clutter is noisy and that is the last thing you need when winding down at the end of a long and stressful day.

-More often than not the things we tend to have in our bedrooms really don’t belong there.
+More often than not, the things we tend to have in our bedrooms don’t belong there.
 This is a good scenario where zones are going to help.
-A zone is a tool I like to use to help folks more easily identify what belongs in a room and what does not.

 You can read more about zones here, but in a nutshell, zones are simply areas in your home that serve a specific purpose.
 For example, you might have a zone for cooking, a zone for relaxing, a zone for working, and yes, a zone for sleeping.

-Keeping in mind what activities happen in a bedroom let’s go over a list of what you can declutter.
 If you find something you are not sure you want to keep in this room ask yourself if you use it there.

-- If the answer is no – find an area to keep it that makes more sense.
-Closer to where the activity (zone) occurs.
+If the answer is no, find an area to keep it that makes more sense—closer to where the activity (zone) occurs.

 - Bills – in the office